 Variable milfoil was treated eight times in Back Bay since 1991, with seven of those treatments occurring between 2005 and 2015.
 Some degree of diver hand pulling and suction harvesting also occurred annually, beginning in 2008.
 Last year, we decided to take a new approach to the management of the bay—and we saw some rather incredible results.

 Taking a different approach to combat this invasive plant, the SOLitude team decided to utilize ProcellaCOR, a new aquatic herbicide that had just recently been registered in New Hampshire.
 ProcellaCOR, highly selective to milfoil, required much less product to be applied compared to past treatments.

 The management approach involved treating the entire Bay (34 acres) with a properly concentrated dose of ProcellaCOR, which is designed to quickly and specifically target the invasive plant species.
 The herbicide application was made in early to mid-September 2018.

 SOLitude hired an independent, NELAC accredited laboratory to collect and analyze water samples for herbicide residues following the treatment, in accordance with Special Permit conditions.
-During the post-treatment inspection there was no viable milfoil found in the Bay.
+During the post-treatment inspection, there was no viable milfoil found in the Bay.
 Additionally, no adverse impacts to non-target plants or other aquatic organisms were observed directly in or immediately adjacent to the treated areas during the post‐treatment survey.

-While preventative measures are the preferred management approach, if possible, success of this treatment demonstrates a new and exciting long-term management strategy that can be employed throughout the country in areas where this highly invasive plant has already taken over.
+While preventative measures are the preferred management approach, if possible, the success of this treatment demonstrates a new and exciting long-term management strategy that can be employed throughout the country in areas where this highly invasive plant has already taken over.

 Contact the experts at 888-480-LAKE (5253) for all of your lake, stormwater pond, wetland and fisheries management needs.